idaholab/moose/framework/doc/content/source/outputs/XMLOutput.md

 !listing outputs/xml/gold/xml_out.xml id=xml-replicated-out
          caption=Output resulting from executing content of [xml-replicated].

-Notice, the "distributed" object creates a vector "data", but this data is not populated with data during initial setup, thus no data exists with "time=0".
+Notice the "distributed" object creates a vector "data", but this data is not populated during initial setup; no data exists with "time=0".

 ### Distributed Data

 In the distributed case, the actual vectors of data within a VectorPostprocessor object only contain portions of the complete vector on each processor.
-For example, if [xml-replicated] is re-executed with three processes and the parallel type is changed to distributed an XML file will be created for each processor, with each file containing the portion of that data associated with the processor, as shown in the three files below.
+For example, if [xml-replicated] is re-executed with three processes and the parallel type is changed to distributed, an XML file will be created for each processor.
+Each file will contain the portion of that data associated with the processor, as shown in the three files below.

 !listing outputs/xml/gold/xml_distributed_out.xml